ctittel/kopia-docker/README.md

 After this, you can visit `http://<hostname>:51515` and set up your backups (Remember where you mount the files you want to back up in the container; in the docker-compose example below they are mounted to `/files` in the container, so you would need to create backups for e.g. `/files/important-stuff`).

-Each time the docker container is recreated / restarted, a new user is created for the snapshots (e.g. `root@db0ea1ccd4a0`).
-But because of Kopia's deduplication this shouldn't make a difference space-wise and with the repositories main password (in `KOPIA_PASSWORD`), you can mount these other "users" repositories too.

 ## docker-compose